noxdafox/pebble/doc/index.rst

    If *timeout* is not None the function will block for the specified amount of seconds returning an empty list if no *Queue* is ready.

    The function returns a list containing the ready *Queues*.

+.. _pebble.ProcessFuture:
+.. class:: pebble.ProcessFuture()

+   This class inherits from concurrent.futures.Future_.
+The sole difference with the parent class is the possibility to cancel running calls.

+   .. function:: cancel()

+      Cancel a running or enqueued call.
+If the call has already completed then the method will return False, otherwise the call will be cancelled and the method will return True.
+If the call is running, the process executing it will be stopped allowing to reclaim its resources.

+.. _pebble.MapFuture:
+.. class:: pebble.MapFuture()

+   This class inherits from concurrent.futures.Future_.
+It is returned by the *map* function of a *ThreadPool*.

+   .. function:: result()

+      Returns an iterator over the results of the *map* function.
+If a call raises an exception, then that exception will be raised when its value is retrieved from the iterator.
+The returned iterator raises a concurrent.futures.TimeoutError if __next__() is called and the result isn’t available after timeout seconds from the original call to Executor.map().

+   .. function:: cancel()

+      Cancel the computation of enqueued element of the iterables passed to the *map* function.
+If all the elements are already in progress or completed then the method will return False.
+True is returned otherwise.

+.. _pebble.ProcessMapFuture:
+.. class:: pebble.ProcessMapFuture()

+   This class inherits from pebble.ProcessFuture_.
+It is returned by the *map* function of a *ProcessPool*.

+   .. function:: result()

+      Returns an iterator over the results of the *map* function.
+If a call raises an exception, then that exception will be raised when its value is retrieved from the iterator.

+   .. function:: cancel()

+      Cancel the computation of running or enqueued element of the iterables passed to the *map* function.
+If all the elements are already completed then the method will return False.
+True is returned otherwise.

 .. exception:: pebble.ProcessExpired